-The United States, in particular, never had an economic depression, or kindred experience, during any part of the 1793-1995 interval, since Washington's first administration, which depression was not the result of deviating from the U.S. Federal Constitution, into the follies of both "free trade" and kindred British corruptions of our national monetary, banking, and economic policies.
+The United States, in particular, never had an economic depression, or kindred experience, during any part of the 1793-1995 interval, since Washington's first administration, which depression was not the result of ham Lincoln, Henry C. Carey, The Slave Trade, Domestic & Foreign, Reprint of 1858 edition (New York: Augustus M. Kelley, 1967).

+deviating from the U.S. Federal Constitution, into the follies of both "free trade" and kindred British corruptions of our national monetary, banking, and economic policies.